centaretraining/azuretraining/04-web-apps.md

 The application consists of an ASP.Net Core API project, and an ASP.Net Core website that serves up the home page for an Angular single page application.

+> This exercise builds on the Azure SQL Server created in exercise 3.
+If you did not complete it or made potentially breaking changes to the configuration you can run the following script to delete any resources you have and recreate the server:
+> ```powershell
+> ./azure-sql/complete.ps1
+> ```

 ## Create an Azure App Service Hosting Plan with two App Services for your UI and API

 1. Open up a PowerShell window and navigate to the azuretraining folder you downloaded in step 2.